Los Angeles La-La Land Attractions (December 2016)

 Natural History Museum, California Science Center

-As you make your way to the Natural History Museum, make sure to plan ample time, as you will probably be surprised to find an amazingly extensive and comprehensive exhibit on dinosaurs.
-This museum is very thorough in the way it organizes information that is conducive to learning.
-The step-by-step instructions provided guide visitors through the exhibits and show many different angles of learning about a particular subject matter.
-With the time and effort clearly spent in preparing each exhibit, I felt I also needed to put in that level of thoroughness in seeing the details of each specimen.
+As you make your way to the Natural History Museum, make sure to plan ample time, as you will probably be surprised by the museum’s extensive and comprehensive dinosaur exhibit.
+This museum is impressively thorough in how it organizes information to support learning.
+Step-by-step instructions guide visitors through the exhibits, offering many different angles for exploring each subject.
+Given the clear time and effort spent preparing each display, I felt compelled to match that level of attentiveness when observing the details of each specimen.

-students huddled around the floors of the Natural History Museum as they work on their assignments.
-Actually, it brought back fond memories of my days in elementary school when I also went on field trips.
+students huddled on the museum floors, working on their assignments.
+Actually, it brought back fond memories of my own elementary school field trips.

 Broad Museum, Museum of Contemporary Art (MOCA)